Apply to ASL!

 We are happy to discuss our admissions process and criteria with potential applicants at any time.
 If you have any questions, please contact us.

-If you have questions about the application, please check your application status online, and then contact our admissions office at email@example.com or (276) 244-1203.
+If you have questions about the application, please do not hesitate to contact the admissions office at firstname.lastname@example.org or (276) 244-1203.

 Qualifications for Admission to the Bar